Learn the Ultimate Hand Applique Techniques with this Package

 That is why quilters who have taken the teaching course in person through my class or by my book and DVD have had such dramatic improvement!

 The way I teach is the way I want to be taught.
 I see no harm to learn faster.
 Striving for excellence can never be too fast.
-That is why I always tell my class my Teaching Course is about smart learning not just about the innovative techniques.
+That is why I always tell my class my Teaching Course and all the hand appliqué tutorials therein is about smart learning not just about the innovative techniques.
 By starting you at the deep end, you don’t need to learn how to handle wide seams any more once you know how to handle narrow seams.
 Chances are: you will either be a master or almost an imperfect Master!
 Either way you win!
 And either way is better than waste your money and time to become a beginner.

 So I’d say it is easier as you won’t have a frustrating first hour.
 Each and every technique is independent.
 Once you learned how to handle points, you can appliqué perfect points even if you don’t yet know how to handle indentations… The challenge is how to learn all skills in a logical order in one day!
 And how you can remember the lot all at once!

 Get the learning package that includes a piece of every essential tools and material plus the book and DVD.
 So you can follow the smart learning course at home or with friends, to make the 20 butterflies designed to incorporate all needle turn techniques from beginner to master.
 By the time you can appliqué the 20th butterfly beautifully, you know you are one of the best needle turn appliquér in the world!

 Can I learn just by your book and DVD with the learning package?
 Absolutely.
 This is the most efficiently way of learning especially in the face of financial down turn.
 Efficiency is saving!
 Spend less equals a pay rise!